instantcommerce/next-password-protect/README.md

 ### Step 2

 Add two api routes, one with the `loginHandler` and one with the `passwordCheckHandler` api function.
-You can name them anything, as long as you pass the names to `loginApiPath` and `checkApiPath` respectively, in the next step.
+You can name them anything, as long as you pass the names to `loginApiUrl` and `checkApiUrl` respectively, in the next step.
 By default it expects `/login` and `/passwordCheck`.

 ```javascript
 import { loginHandler } from "@storyofams/next-password-protect";